JudgmentLabs/judgeval/README.md

 1. Check out our [self-hosting documentation](https://docs.judgmentlabs.ai/documentation/self-hosting/get-started) for detailed setup instructions, along with how your self-hosted instance can be accessed
 2. Use the [Judgment CLI](https://docs.judgmentlabs.ai/documentation/developer-tools/judgment-cli/installation) to deploy your self-hosted environment
 3. After your self-hosted instance is setup, make sure the `JUDGMENT_API_URL` environmental variable is set to your self-hosted backend endpoint

-## 📚 Cookbooks

-Have your own?
-We're happy to feature it if you create a PR or message us on [Discord](https://discord.gg/tGVFf8UBUY).

-You can access our repo of cookbooks [here](https://github.com/JudgmentLabs/judgment-cookbook).

 ## 💻 Development with Cursor
 Building agents and LLM workflows in Cursor works best when your coding assistant has the proper context about Judgment integration.
 The Cursor rules file contains the key information needed for your assistant to implement Judgment features effectively.